edwinytleung/Text-Generation/README.md

-# Text-Generation
+# Text Generation
-Using deep learning to generate text in the style of an author
+Using deep learning to generate text in the style of an author.